prashgangadhar/ValueBlue.MovieService/ReadMe.txt

 General:
 a.
 The solution is built on .Net8 following clean architecture and solid principles
 b.
-Open solution is VS2022, build solution and run app to launch swagger page.
+Open solution in VS2022, build solution and run app to launch swagger page.
 (Use http endpoint if https does not load)

 1) Search:
 	a.
 Does not store the requests in db if the movie is not found in omdb